Keto acids: definition, structure and examples

 Alpha-keto acids

-They have the carbonyl group at the first carbon from the carboxylic acid.
+They have the carbonyl group adjacent to the carboxylic acid.
 Many of these compounds, in the form of their conjugate bases, have important biological functions.
 Below are some examples.

 Pyruvic acid, the simplest alpha-keto acid, is the end metabolic product of glycolysis.